What Is the Asylum Clock?

 Ready to Calculate Your EAD Date?

 Enter your I-589 receipt date and CSOL stoppage days into the free AsyClock calculator.
-Get your exact 150-day filing date and 180-day eligibility date instantly.
+Get an affirmative USCIS case estimate for your 150-day filing date and 180-day eligibility date instantly.

 Use the Free Calculator